 - Educate Your Employees About Cyber Security Threats

-Phishing is most commonly known for emails or text messages with malicious attachments or links, leading the victim to a website appearing to be original.
+Phishing – Phishing is most commonly known for emails or text messages with malicious attachments or links, leading the victim to a website appearing to be original.
 Often this site will be asking for confidential information like social security numbers or credit card information.
 With time, phishing has become incredibly sophisticated and is now often a uniquely designed ruse based on meticulous research about your employees and your business.
 Instruct your employees on how to understand URL addresses and to be naturally suspicious of all internet sources.
 Additionally, provide some useful tips on how to verify email senders, and you are off to a good start.
+Learn more about ransomware and how to prevent a ransomware attack in this blog post.

 Mitigate this problem by making your employees aware of the threats posed by running an unauthorized installation script, or better yet, revoke administrative access for most employees on your corporate devices.